fbpx

 So to make this discussion as simple as possible we’re just going to talk about playing over one chord, let’s go with C major which across the neck looks like this……

-Ignore why it’s C, E, and G for now as that’s a more complicated discussion…..
+Ignore why it’s C, E, and G for now as that’s a slightly more complicated discussion…..

 And also don’t limit yourself thinking that there’s only one scale will work over this chord.
 There’s several that will work if you just remember that YOU MUST PLAY C, E, AND G!